Clinical and Translational Science Institute (CTSI) / Medical School Early Career Research Award

 Minimum 75 percent time and effort protected for research for at least three years

-Active and regular participation in CTSI-Ed Pre-K Discovery Scholar program
+Active and regular participation in the appropriate CTSI-Ed career development program.
+Activities Include:

-After each mentoring team meeting, written summary reports, including suggestions and recommendations, must be sent to the department chair and selection committee via OFA*
+- After each mentoring team meeting, written summary reports, including suggestions and recommendations, must be sent to the department chair and selection committee via ODEI*

 * It is the responsibility of the awardee to schedule the mentor committee meetings.